Solo Camping for Two: Manga

-Solo Camping for Two is written and illustrated by Yudai Debata.
-It debuted in Kodansha's seinen manga magazine Evening, under the title Hitori, Yaei Nite Omofu (独り、野営にて思ふ).
-Evening ceased its publication on February 28, 2023, and the series finished its first part in the last issue; following three special chapters published in the Comic Days manga app from April 21 to May 19, 2023, the series resumed in Morning on December 14 of the same year.
-Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was released on March 22, 2019.
-As of November 21, 2025, 22 volumes have been released.
+Written and illustrated by Yudai Debata, Solo Camping for Two debuted in Kodansha's seinen manga magazine Evening, under the title Hitori, Yaei Nite Omofu (独り、野営にて思ふ).
+Evening ceased its publication on February 28, 2023, and the series finished its first part in the last issue.
+Following three special chapters published in the Comic Days manga app from April 21 to May 19, 2023, the series resumed in Morning on December 14 of the same year.
+Kodansha has collected its chapters into individual tankōbon volumes, with the first volume released on March 22, 2019.
+As of June 23, 2026, 24 volumes have been released.

 Kodansha started publishing the manga digitally in English on its K Manga service in June 2025.